 20.01.2022

-POLAND'S COMMITMENT IN THE IMPLEMENTATION OF THE EU COMMON SECURITY AND DEFENCE POLICY - MILITARY DIMENSION
+POLISH INVOLVEMENT IN IMPLEMENTING EU COMMON SECURITY AND DEFENCE POLICY – MILITARY DIMENSION

 EU1

-Poland has been a member of the European Union since 2004.
-Commitment in the EU's Common Security and Defence Policy (CSDP) is - along with NATO membership and cooperation with key partners - one of the main pillars of Polish security policy.
+Poland is a member of the European Union since 2004.
+Engaging with the Common Security and Defence Policy (CSDP) is – along with NATO membership and cooperation with key partners – one of the pillars of Polish security.

-The CSDP is an integral part of the European Union's Common Foreign and Security Policy.
-It assumes the development of civil and military capabilities of the EU and its member states in order to enable the European Union to effectively and comprehensively manage external crises.
-Cooperation under the CSDP allows us to react to threats, in coherence with actions taken under other EU policies.
-Poland is in favour of increasing the importance of the European Union in the world and for strengthening the CSDP.
-We find it is a necessary complement to the activities conducted within NATO.
+CSDP is an integral part of the EU Common Foreign and Security Policy.
+It entails the development of the civilian and military capabilities and the EU and member states in order for the European Union to be able to effectively and holistically manage outside crises.
+The CSDP cooperation lets us react to threats in conjunction with actions undertaken as part of other EU policies.
+Poland is supporting the EU playing a greater global role and the strengthening of CSDP.
+We see it as a necessary complement to the actions of NATO.

 Permanent Structured Cooperation in the EU

-Other PESCO projects with the participation of Poland as a participant are:
+Other PESCO projects in which Poland participates are:

 2. European Secure Software defined Radio – ESSOR (coordinator: France);